dprojects/Woodworking/Docs/README.md

 	**New significant changes since the last release 0.23 stable:**

+    * support for Assembly objects (tested at Assembly4 workbench + FreeCAD 1.0)
     * support for minifix, sample and dowels points

 **Step 2.
 Get FreeCAD Mod folder localization:**